dbj-data/bench/doc/you_do_not_want_to_gues.md

   - each build will produce benchmarking results inside one build
 - next you compare builds by taking into account their key attributes

-For example :
+Examples :

 - which compiler produces faster builds?
-  - Release "Build B" and "Build E" are different only by the compiler used.
+  - Release "Build 07" and "Build 10" are different only by the compiler used.
   - what is the difference in benchmarking results comparing these two builds?
 - are C++ exception builds slower?
-  - you compare (release builds) "Build A" with "Build B"
+  - you could compare "Build 10" with "Build 11"
 - are C++ exception builds slower or faster by using different compilers?
-   - compare the "Build A" and "Build D" results
+   - compare the "Build 10" and "Build 07" results
-- How wast are SEH builds vs C++ exception builds?
+- How fast are SEH builds vs C++ exception builds?
-  - compare builds A and B , or E and B
+  - compare builds 07 and 08 , or 10 and 11
+- What about fail fast builds?
+  - compare 10 and 12, or 07 and 09

-In any case you have different builds to give more facets to the art of benchmarking.
+In any case you have different builds to give yet another dimension, to make your benchmarks less of a guess and more of a measurement outcome.

 ### Testing